spacejam/rio/README.md

 let dater: &[u8] = &[6; 66];
 let completion = ring.read_at(&file, &dater, at)?;

-// if using threadulous
+// if using threads
 completion.wait()?;

-// if using asyncoos
+// if using async
 completion.await?
 ```